Electa-Git/Z-tool/README.md

 Follow the example(s) described [here](./Examples) for more guidance.
 More details on the approach and implemented functions can be found in the papers below and/or this [webinar](https://www.youtube.com/watch?v=AqK5q3ediU0) with the complementary [slides](./Doc/Z_tool_webinar_slides_13-02-2025.pdf).
 The GUI is currently under development.

 ## Other features
-- Sensitivity of the Nyquist loci with respect to the components' admittance via the [loci_sensitivity](./Source/ztoolacdc/stability.py#L926) function
 - Transfer function scan via the [frequency_sweep_TF](./Source/ztoolacdc/frequency_sweep.py#L1015) function, see the example [here](./Examples/Transfer_function)
 - Change of PSCAD component values for parametric studies, see the example [here](Examples/Parametric_sweep)
 - PSCAD control arguments: clear temporary files, keep PSCAD open, retain certificate, etc.